 5.Information on final rate case costs.

+At the special agenda, Commissioners stated their desire to have direct testimony filed with the utilities' MFRs and asked staff to research what the requirements are in the electric and communications industries.
+Prefiled direct testimony is due with the petition in the other industries.
+We see no reason for the requirement to be different for the water and wastewater industry and have revised the recommended rule to reflect this change.

 25-30.437 Financial, Rate and Engineering Information Required of Class A and B Water and Wastewater Utilities in an Application for Rate Increase - The changes to this existing rule clarify the requirements and codify the use of the base facility and usage charge rate structure.
 The modifications should result in cost savings as utilities will know what information must be filed when requesting uniform rates and designing proposed rates.